dansmyers/ProgrammingAndSoftwareDevelopment-Spring-2021/2-Arrays_and_Loops/Deliverables/README.md

         Scanner input = new Scanner(System.in);
         System.out.println("Enter a value of n: ");
         int n = input.nextInt();

+        // n must be odd and positive; if it isn't, quit immediately

         // Initialize an n x n array of int int[][] square =